I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/mrx/nc-mrx-pmrx-chkfcb-calldown.md

 ## -remarks
 <p>RDBSS calls this routine when processing two files that appear to be the same but have different names (for example, an MS-DOS short name and a long name).</p>

-<p><b>MRxAreFilesAliased</b> is called by the <a href="https://msdn.microsoft.com/library/windows/hardware/ff554679">RxPurgeRelatedFobxs</a> routine when purging all the structures of an FOBX structure associated with a NET_ROOT structure.
+<p><b>MRxAreFilesAliased</b> is called by the <a href="..\scavengr\nf-scavengr-rxpurgerelatedfobxs.md">RxPurgeRelatedFobxs</a> routine when purging all the structures of an FOBX structure associated with a NET_ROOT structure.
 As part of this process, an attempt is made to purge all the FOBX structures that had a close pending before the purge request was received.
 RDBSS needs to scavenge any temporary FOBX structures in the following cases: </p>

-<p>The <i>PurgingFcb</i> parameter that is passed to the <a href="https://msdn.microsoft.com/library/windows/hardware/ff554679">RxPurgeRelatedFobxs</a> routine is the FCB structure for which the scavenging should occur.
+<p>The <i>PurgingFcb</i> parameter that is passed to the <a href="..\scavengr\nf-scavengr-rxpurgerelatedfobxs.md">RxPurgeRelatedFobxs</a> routine is the FCB structure for which the scavenging should occur.
 When this parameter is a directory, RDBSS needs to ensure that files that can potentially be in that directory are closed.</p>

-<p>The FCB structure that is associated with the FOBX structure on the <b>FobxsToBeFinalized</b> member of the RDBSS_SCAVENGER structure doesn't point to the same FCB structure as the <i>PurgingFCB</i> parameter passed to <a href="https://msdn.microsoft.com/library/windows/hardware/ff554679">RxPurgeRelatedFobxs</a>.
+<p>The FCB structure that is associated with the FOBX structure on the <b>FobxsToBeFinalized</b> member of the RDBSS_SCAVENGER structure doesn't point to the same FCB structure as the <i>PurgingFCB</i> parameter passed to <a href="..\scavengr\nf-scavengr-rxpurgerelatedfobxs.md">RxPurgeRelatedFobxs</a>.
 This is complicated by the fact that they might not be the same FCB structures, but are actually the same file because of aliasing.
 In this case, the <b>MRxAreFilesAliased</b> routine is called to determine if the FCB structure is aliased.</p>

-<p><b>MRxAreFilesAliased</b> is also called by the <a href="https://msdn.microsoft.com/library/windows/hardware/ff554713">RxScavengeFobxsForNetRoot</a> routine when purging all the file objects associated with a NET_ROOT structure.
-This is complicated by the fact that the <i>PurgingFCB</i> parameter passed to <b>RxScavengeFobxsForNetRoot</b> and the FCB structure that is associated with the NET_ROOT structure might actually be the same file because of aliasing.
-In this case, the <b>MRxAreFilesAliased</b> routine is called to determine if the FCB structure is aliased.  </p>

-<p>RDBSS calls this routine when processing two files that appear to be the same but have different names (for example, an MS-DOS short name and a long name).</p>

-<p><b>MRxAreFilesAliased</b> is called by the <a href="https://msdn.microsoft.com/library/windows/hardware/ff554679">RxPurgeRelatedFobxs</a> routine when purging all the structures of an FOBX structure associated with a NET_ROOT structure.
-As part of this process, an attempt is made to purge all the FOBX structures that had a close pending before the purge request was received.
-RDBSS needs to scavenge any temporary FOBX structures in the following cases: </p>

-<p>The <i>PurgingFcb</i> parameter that is passed to the <a href="https://msdn.microsoft.com/library/windows/hardware/ff554679">RxPurgeRelatedFobxs</a> routine is the FCB structure for which the scavenging should occur.
-When this parameter is a directory, RDBSS needs to ensure that files that can potentially be in that directory are closed.</p>

-<p>The FCB structure that is associated with the FOBX structure on the <b>FobxsToBeFinalized</b> member of the RDBSS_SCAVENGER structure doesn't point to the same FCB structure as the <i>PurgingFCB</i> parameter passed to <a href="https://msdn.microsoft.com/library/windows/hardware/ff554679">RxPurgeRelatedFobxs</a>.
-This is complicated by the fact that they might not be the same FCB structures, but are actually the same file because of aliasing.
-In this case, the <b>MRxAreFilesAliased</b> routine is called to determine if the FCB structure is aliased.</p>

-<p><b>MRxAreFilesAliased</b> is also called by the <a href="https://msdn.microsoft.com/library/windows/hardware/ff554713">RxScavengeFobxsForNetRoot</a> routine when purging all the file objects associated with a NET_ROOT structure.
+<p><b>MRxAreFilesAliased</b> is also called by the <a href="..\scavengr\nf-scavengr-rxscavengefobxsfornetroot.md">RxScavengeFobxsForNetRoot</a> routine when purging all the file objects associated with a NET_ROOT structure.
 This is complicated by the fact that the <i>PurgingFCB</i> parameter passed to <b>RxScavengeFobxsForNetRoot</b> and the FCB structure that is associated with the NET_ROOT structure might actually be the same file because of aliasing.
 In this case, the <b>MRxAreFilesAliased</b> routine is called to determine if the FCB structure is aliased.  </p>

 ## -requirements
 <table>